tootal/blog/source/en/clique-counting/index.md

 **Excellent practical performance:** We implement PIVOTER on a commodity machine.
 For global clique counting, PIVOTER is able to process graphs of up to tens of millions of edges in *minutes*.
 Previous results either work only for small values of $k$ (typically up to $10$) or take much longer.
-Consider {% figure timings %}, where the time of PIVOTER is compared with that of kClist (the state of the art parallel algorithm for clique counting){% cite DBS18 %}.
+Consider {% fig timings %}, where the time of PIVOTER is compared with that of kClist (the state of the art parallel algorithm for clique counting){% cite DBS18 %}.
 In the instances shown kClist did not terminate even after running for 3 days.
 By contrast, for the largest {\tt com-orkut} social network with